Trump says he could fire Sessions 'whenever he wants to'

 “I’m not happy at the border, I’m not happy with numerous things, not just this,” he said.

-Sessions addressed the president’s frustration during a Department of Justice news conference on Tuesday, telling reporters he was “pleased and honored” to have been given the responsibility to serve as attorney general.
+Sessions addressed the president’s frustration during a Department of Justice news conference on Tuesday, telling reporters he was “pleased and honored” to have the responsibility to serve as attorney general.

 "He's been frustrated about my recusal and other matters," Sessions said of Trump.
 "But we have been so pleased and honored to be given the responsibility to execute his agenda at the Department of Justice ...
 I am pleased and honored to have that responsibility and I will do so as long as it's appropriate for me to do so."